chef-boneyard/chef-web-docs-2016/includes_rubocop/includes_rubocop_output_symbols.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-|rubocop| uses the following symbols in the standard output to help describe the results of the evaluation:
+The following symbols appear in the standard output and are used to indicate the result of an evaluation:

 .. list-table::
    :widths: 60 420